 Jianbing is the BEST Chinese street food there is.
 Hands down.
 Even if you disagree with me, I know deep down you WANT to agree, because jianbing is a gift from the heavens.
 Well, not really.
-It’s a gift from the Shandong Province dating back 2,000 years, when Chancellor Zhuge Liang told his soldiers to use flat copper griddles and shields for cooking after they lost their woks.
-The result: the soldiers won the battle and jianbing was born!
-Continue Reading →
+It’s a gift from … Continue reading →

 In this SPECIAL video, I’m in Saigon, Vietnam with the one and only Kyle Le from Kyle Le Dot Net, eating what he considers the BEST PHO in all of Saigon.
 The restaurant: Phở Lệ, a locally owned pho restaurant that is … Continue reading →